dabeng/learn-angularjs-with-example/README.md

 Before we begin, I put forwrad my individual opinions about AngularJS:

 At present, in the field of front-end js framework, a hundred flowers bloom, a hundred schools of thought conten.
-Personally, I prefer AngularJS, because it supply a comprehensive front-end solution, **make me focus on business logic** rather than high-end techniques full of *obscure syntax and ugly writing.
+Personally, I prefer AngularJS, because it supply a comprehensive front-end solution, **make me focus on business logic** rather than high-end techniques full of **obscure syntax and ugly writing**.

 I know there is an argument -- front-end engineers should **move from the monolithic frameworks** like AngularJS and Ember **to the small, dedicated libraries**.
 But **I don't think so**, if I do that, I have to dispose endless issues on integration of various elements and put much more effort in digging into every single library in order to adjust some trivial details.